vajradevam/sell-shell/README.md

 # Sell-Shell

-She sells the sea sheels on the sea shore.
+She sells the sea shells on the sea shore.
 But should she?
 Or is the sea?
 Think.